olus2000/YSL-Forth/glossary.rst

                                YSL Forth Glossary
 ################################################################################

+..
+Maximum width of this document should be kept at 80.

 name : ( arguments "parsed" -- outputs ) : [ immediate ] : standard/YSL
     *name* is the name of the word. *arguments* are values it expects on the stack starting from the bottommost one. *parsed* indicates what the word